 STATUS BYTE: The controller can read the HP 5334A/B STATUS BYTE at any time to check selected operating conditions.
-The assignment of the bits of the HP message.
+The assignment of the bits of the HP controller.
+Terminates all bus communications by unlistening and untalking all devices.
+Parameters remain as they were before the ABORT message.
 Any partially entered HP-IB data message is aborted.